Online Referral Form

-Treatment can be accessed through one of our four outpatient clinics located in Fort Oglethorpe, Summerville, Lafayette and Trenton.
+Treatment can be accessed through one of our three outpatient clinics located in Fort Oglethorpe, Summerville, and Trenton.

 How do I make an appointment?

-A referral is not needed for an appointment with LMCS.
-To make an appointment, call one of our outpatient clinics between the business hours of 8:30 a.m. and 5:00 p.m.Walk-ins, needing to complete an Intake, are accepted at each Clinic beginning at 8:30 a.m..
+A referral is not needed for an appointment.
+To make an appointment, call one of our outpatient clinics between the business hours of 8:00 am and 5:00 pm.
+Walk-ins who need to complete an intake, are accepted at each clinic beginning at 8:00 am.

 What can I expect at my first appointment?

-A Level of Care Assessment will be completed by a licensed clinician who will talk with you about why you are seeking treatment, gather necessary personal, medical, and social history to determine your symptoms, strengths, needs, abilities, resources and preferences, and development an initial plan of care with your input.
+A Level of Care Assessment will be completed by a licensed clinician who will talk with you about why you are seeking treatment, gather necessary personal, medical, and social history to determine your symptoms, strengths, needs, abilities, resources, and preferences, and develop an initial plan of care with your input.

 What do I need to bring to my first appointment?

-• Proof of Income (4 consecutive paycheck stubs, letter from Social Security, DFCS or Earning Statement from the Department of Labor)
+- Proof of Income (4 consecutive paycheck stubs, a letter from Social Security, DFCS, or Earning Statement from the Department of Labor)

-• Identification Card/document which has your picture on it (Such as Georgia driver’s license or photo ID)
+- Identification Card/document which has your picture on it (Such as a Georgia driver’s license or photo ID)

 What type of payment do you accept?

-Lookout Mountain Community Services’ fees are established by the State of Georgia on a sliding scale based on family size and amount of income.
-We accept Medicaid, Medicare, Cash, MasterCard, and Visa as forms of payment.
-If you have private insurance, upon your first visit, staff will verify your eligibility and determine your fees for services as to whether LMCS is in-network or out-of network with your particular insurance carrier.
-We are on most insurance panels.
+Our fees are established by the State of Georgia on a sliding scale based on family size and amount of income.
+We accept Medicaid, Medicare, Commercial Insurance, Cash, MasterCard, and Visa as forms of payment.

 What can I do if I’m dissatisfied with my mental health therapy services/treatment?